A mathematical treatment of bank monitoring incentives: Optimal contracting

 \section{Optimal contracting}

 Before going on, let us now describe the stochastic basis on which we are working.
-We will always place ourselves on a probability space $(\Omega, \mathbb{F},\mathbb{P})$ on which $N$ is a Poisson process whith intensity $ \lambda_t^0$ (which is defined by \textrm{(\ref{aggregate eq})}) and where $ \mathbb{P}$ is the reference probability measure.
-We denote $(\mathcal{F} _t^N)_{t\geq 0})$ the completed natural filtration of $N$ and by $(\mathcal{G }_t)_{t\geq 0}$ the minimal filtration containing $(\mathcal{F}_t^N)_{t\geq 0})$ and that makes the liquidation time of the pool $\tau$ a $\mathcal{G}$ -stopping time.
-We note that this filtration satisfies the usual hypotheses, and therefore we will always consider super or submartingales in their c\`adl\`ag version.
+We will always place ourselves on a probability space $ (\Omega ,\mathbb{F},\mathbb{P})$ on which $N$ is a Poisson process with intensity $\lambda _{t}^{0}$ (which is defined by \textrm{(\ref{aggregate eq} )}) and where $\mathbb{P}$ is the reference probability measure.
+We denote $( \mathcal{F}_{t}^{N})_{t\geq 0})$ the completed natural filtration of $N$ and by $(\mathcal{G}_{t})_{t\geq 0}$ the minimal filtration containing $( \mathcal{F}_{t}^{N})_{t\geq 0})$ and that makes the liquidation time of the pool $\tau $ a $\mathcal{G}$-stopping time.
+We note that this filtration satisfies the usual hypotheses, and therefore we will always consider super or submartingales in their c\`{a}dl\`{a}g version.